Auquan/quant-quest-2/README.md

 # Official Page for  [Quant Quest](http://quant-quest.auquan.com) hosted by Auquan.

+## IMPORTANT##
+We've made changes to the prediction function.
+Please [read the new documentation](https://github.com/Auquan/quant-quest-2#prediction-function)

 ## Trading Problem Overview ##
 This problem requires a mix of statistics and data analysis skills to create a predictive model using financial data.
 We will provide you with a toolbox and historical data to develop and test your strategy for the competition.